Great Stella Manual

 Zonohedra

-Use "Poly->Zonohedrify" (keyboard shortcut: z) to create a zonohedron based on the current polyhedron.
-The vertex positions of the current model are used as a star, that is, they represent the directions of edges in the zonohedron.
-Note: all edges in the resulting polyhedron will have the same length, even if vertices were at different radii.
+Use "Poly→Zonohedrify" (keyboard shortcut: Z) to create a zonohedron based on the current polyhedron.
+A dialog box appears with various options.
+A zonohedron is created from a seed star, that is, a set of vectors which represent the directions of edges in the resulting zonohedron.
+You may populate your star using combinations of vertices, edges, faces; choosing for each whether you want all, all of the same type, or just a single item.
+You may also include the current symmetry axes or world X/Y/Z axes in the star.
+Note: all edges in the resulting polyhedron will have the same length, even if vertices etc. were at different radii.

 Geodesic Spheres

 You will be prompted for the frequency of the geodesic sphere, which is the number of subdivisions along each edge of the original polyhedron.
-Faces having more than three sides are also subdivided into triangles first.
+As with subdividing faces above, faces having more than three sides are subdivided into triangles first.
 Once the faces are subdivided, all vertices are projected onto a sphere.

 Stellated Polyhedra